-Each of the stand-alone samples in the SDK\vsphere-ws\java\JAX-WS\samples\com\vmware\ uses the JAX-WS TrustAllTrustCertificates class, as discussed in Example 3-10 to ignore certificates, obtain a session token, and then connect to the server.
+Each of the stand-alone samples in the SDK\vsphere-ws\java\JAX-WS\samples\com\vmware\ uses the JAX-WS TrustAllTrustCertificates class, as discussed in Example: Obtaining a Session Token - Code Fragments from VMPromoteDisks.java to ignore certificates, obtain a session token, and then connect to the server.

-CAUTION We do not recommend that you trust all certificates in a production environment.
+Caution We do not recommend that you trust all certificates in a production environment.
 Instead, you can look at the sample code to see how the JAX-WS libraries are used when making the connection, but set up an SSL policy that allows connection only with trusted certificates.